What Might We Be Stuffing Down This Season?

 Let’s face it: as delicious as Christmas can be, it also tends to be the time of year when all that is not in one’s life comes bubbling to the surface.

-Personally, I’m down a beloved dog this year, there’s still no flippin’ guy in my life, I don’t have a child to watch opening their stocking come Christmas morning…but you know what, I do still have one beautiful dog, I have a mom to watch opening her Christmas stocking (which is perhaps equally as entertaining as a kid, just slower), I’ve got my health, lots of wonderful friends and family, a cozy home and food in the fridge…and lots of great kids in my life!
+Personally, I’m down a beloved dog this year, there’s still no flippin’ guy in my life and I don’t have a child to watch opening their stocking come Christmas morning.
+But you know what?
+I do still have one beautiful dog who LOVES opening her stocking, I’ve got my health, lots of wonderful friends and family, a cozy home and food in the fridge…and lots of great kids in my life!

 Which brings us back to the topic of comfort food: I love my food – at Christmas and all the year through.
 But in the weeks ahead, I shall try and take Esther’s advice and eat my favourite dishes and decadent treats in moderation.

-Maryanne Pope is the author of A Widow’s Awakening and the CEO of Pink Gazelle Productions Inc. The audio version of A Widow’s Awakening will be released in early 2012.
-Esther Kane is a psychotherapist who specializes in working with women with eating disorders.
+Maryanne Pope is the author of A Widow’s Awakening and the CEO of Pink Gazelle Productions Inc. Esther Kane is the author of It’s Not About the Food and a psychotherapist who specializes in working with women with eating disorders.
 Please visit www.estherkane.com for details.

 ma